1000+

 Reconciling Accounts Receivable

-It needs to be made sure that there are no discrepancies when it comes to accounts receivable.
+It needs to ensure that there are no discrepancies when it comes to accounts receivable services.
 It is an important element and dictates the amount of money a business ought to be collecting from its customers.

-Any invoices that haven’t been written off or require follow up should be dealt with.
-Any due item beyond 90 days has to provide a reason explaining why it hasn’t been paid.
+Any invoices that you write off or require follow-up can help you deal with it.
+Any due item beyond 90 days has to provide a reason explaining why there’s a delay in payment.

-If there is a large occurrence of writing off unpaid invoices, re-assessing how invoicing is managed is advised.
-Payment methods, that are easy for customers to complete, such as payment by phone, email or online should be implemented.
+If you witness a high volume of write-offs for non-payment invoices, re-assessing to manage invoices.
+Implement payment methods, that are easy for customers to complete, such as payment by phone, email, or online.
 A well-managed account receivable means positive cash flow.

 Also Read: